How Digitalization has changed the face of Indian Economy in 2022

 Some of the key Initiatives of Digital India were:

-- MyGov Portal to improve good governance by help from citizen engagement.
+- MyGov Portal to improve good governance with help from citizen engagement.

-- Design Framework to allow the w digital signing of documents.
+- Design Framework to allow the digital signing of documents.

 The impact of Digital India was expected to :